MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-single-resource-optimization.md

 In this article let's explore Single resource optimization (SRO) and understand why an organization may choose to optimize work orders this way and how to configure it.

-Single resource optimization provides a quick way to re-optimize a resource's schedule and travel route after schedule changes and cancellations have occurred during the day.
+Single resource optimization provides a quick way to re-optimize a resource's schedule and travel route after schedule changes have occurred during the day.

 This is helpful for when a resource: